Cubitect/cubiomes-viewer/buildguide.md

 #### Notes:

 With some Qt installs it is `qmake-qt5` instead.
-With a MinGW it is minwg
+With a MinGW the make command is something like `minwgw32-make`.
-If the commands are not found, make sure that the Qt `/bin` directory is in the `PATH` variable.
+If the commands are not found, make sure that the Qt `bin` directory is in the `PATH` variable.
+(The same applies to `C:/Qt/Qt15.12.12/Tools/mingw730_64/bin` or wherever your compiler is installed.)